 Purple Martin Cam

-The Purple Martins are back and nesting once again in the colony at the Milford Point Coastal Center is thriving once again.
-Last year the colony produced at least 114 baby martins.
+The Purple Martin colony at the Milford Point Coastal Center is thriving once again.
+Here’s a view inside one of the gourds.

 Purple Martins feed on aerial insects, which are often caught in the rising thermal air currents that can carry them miles above the ground.
 The martins follow their food, and may feed so high that they can’t be seen against the blue sky.
 Most activity at the site tends to take place early or late in the day.